-The Group has recorded a provision for decommissioning of AED 120.2 million.
+The Group has recorded a provision for decommissioning of AED 129.2 million.
 These provisions relate to an obligation to dismantle service stations constructed on leased land, at a future date.

-The Group operates over 196 service stations in Dubai and other emirates in the United Arab Emirates and the Kingdom of Saudi Arabia on land leased from third parties.
-The Group has a contractual obligation to restore the land to its original condition at the end of the lease period.
+The Group operates a comprehensive network of fuel pumps in Dubai and other emirates in the United Arab Emirates and the Kingdom of Saudi Arabia on land leased from third parties.
+The Group has contractual obligations to restore the land to its original condition at the end of the lease period.

 The provision is based upon current cost estimates and has been determined on a discounted basis with reference to current legal requirements and available technology.

 At each reporting date the decommissioning liability is reviewed and re-measured in line with changes in observable assumptions, timing and the latest estimates of the costs to be incurred at reporting date.

-Management employed a specialist to assist them in determining the provision.
+Management has employed a specialist to assist them in determining the provision on their lease obligations.